zinovyev/bow/README.md

 Well...

-I do know about dozens of [configuration management](https://en.wikipedia.org/wiki/ Comparison_of_open-source_configuration_management_software) software.
+I do know about dozens of [configuration management](https://en.wikipedia.org/wiki/Comparison_of_open-source_configuration_management_software) software.
 And I've also used to use some of them.
-And I really like a couple of them too.
+And I actually like a couple of them too.

-But when it comes to a simple goal like configuring 2 or 3 VPS nodes I don't really want to create a complex infrastructure (any infrastructure to be honest) for it and I like to do it in Ruby (well, maybe in Bash and Ruby).
+But when it comes to a simple goal like configuring 2 or 3 VPS nodes I don't really want to create a complex infrastructure (I don't want to create any infrastructure to be honest) for it and I like to do it in Ruby (well, maybe in Bash and Ruby).

-And I like a great tool called Rake as you do it too =))
+And there's already exists a great tool that can execute tasks and is written in Ruby.
+And it's called Rake.

+So.
 Bow is simple, agentless and it doesn't bring it's own DSL to life, cause it uses Rake instead.

 ## Usage